josmar-crwdstffng/angular/aio/content/guide/pipes.md

 <code-example header="src/app/flying-heroes.component.ts" path="pipes/src/app/flying-heroes.component.ts" region="push"></code-example>

-The change detector ignores changes to elements of an array, so the pipe doesn't run.
+The change detector ignores changes to elements of an array, so the pipe does not run.

-The reason Angular ignores the changed array element is that the *reference* to the array hasn't changed.
+The reason Angular ignores the changed array element is that the *reference* to the array has not changed.
 Because the array is the same, Angular does not update the display.

-One way to get the behavior you want is to change the object reference itself.
+One way to get the behavior you want is to change the object reference.
 Replace the array with a new array containing the newly changed elements, and then input the new array to the pipe.
 In the preceding example, create an array with the new hero appended, and assign that to `heroes`.
 Angular detects the change in the array reference and executes the pipe.

-To summarize, if you mutate the input array, the pure pipe doesn't execute.
+To summarize, if you mutate the input array, the pure pipe does not execute.
 If you *replace* the input array, the pipe executes and the display is updated.

-The preceding example demonstrates changing a component's code to accommodate a pipe.
+The preceding example demonstrates changing the code of a component to accommodate a pipe.

 To keep your component independent of HTML templates that use pipes, you can, as an alternative, use an *impure* pipe to detect changes within composite objects such as arrays, as described in the next section.